 HTTP Fetch: GET

-use seda_sdk_rs::{http_fetch, oracle_program, Process};
+use seda_sdk_rs::{http_fetch, log, oracle_program, Process};

 #[oracle_program]

-impl PriceFeed {
+impl MyDataRequest {

 fn execute() {

-let response = http_fetch("https://swapi.dev/api/planets/1", None);
+let response = http_fetch("https://pokeapi.co/api/v2/pokemon-species/mewtwo", None);

 if !response.is_ok() {